 Are you saving your pennies for an air fryer?
 If so, how many pennies do you need to save?

 The truth is, you don’t have to have the most expensive air fryer to get the job done.
 One example is the 3.2 quart low noise air fryer produced by Stove & Brick.
-At just $69.99, this air fryer is on the low end of the price spectrum.
+This air fryer is on the low end of the price spectrum.
 Yet, it offers a large, colorful digital display, a dishwasher safe basket and drip pan, a square design that allows for more capacity in a small package, and a good warranty.
 And, it will cook your food just like the big guys.

 The bottom line: you can cook outstanding, crispy, juicy meals with either expensive or affordable air fryers.
 Simply choose the best air fryer available within the bounds of your budget.

 Whether you select an air fryer with digital or manual controls is simply a matter of personal preference.
 Either design will allow you to set the temperature and cook time.
 One advantage of digital displays are the pre-programmed cook times and memory features.
 However, some manual air fryers sport these as well.

 Air Fryer Accessories You May Need

 Common accessories include: